codebar/tutorials/html/lesson3/tutorial.md

 max-width: 320px;
 ```

-Also, let's make it an inline-block and set some of its box properties
+Make it an inline-block and set some of its box properties

 ```css
 display: inline-block;